lvspinto/automate-the-boring-stuff/README.md

 # automate-the-boring-stuff
-My notes and projects from the book
+My notes and projects from the book by [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/), by [Al Sweigart](http://alsweigart.com/).